 This method of calibration is superior to the standard response calibration.
-This calibration prompts you to connect an open, a short, and a load to port 1 (for measuring $S{21}$ ), or port 2 (for measuring $S{12}$ ) and to connect a through cable.
+This calibration prompts you to connect four measurement standards: an open, a short, a load, and a through cable.
 The analyzer measures each standard across the frequency band you have defined, using the number of points you have defined.
 The measurements of these standards are used to remove systematic errors caused by frequency response and source match.
-They do not correct for load match.